creativemindsplugins/enhanced-tooltipglossary/readme.md

 The Glossary tool uses simple JavaScript to make little info boxes, called tooltips.
 These were inspired by an article from Michael Leigeber [here](http://sixrevisions.com/tutorials/javascript_tutorial/create_lightweight_javascript_tooltip/).

-You can change how these tooltips look and work with the tooltip.css and tooltip.js files.
+You can change how these tooltips look like and work with the tooltip.css and tooltip.js files.

 Also, the Glossary’s A-to-Z list is made using the [jQuery ListNav Plugin](http://www.ihwy.com/labs/jquery-listnav-plugin.aspx).

 ## Glossary Terms Pages, Links and Glosary Index

-This plugin finds special words in your posts or pages and links them to a page that explains them in detail.
-It also makes an index that organizes all these special words from your site, so people can easily find and understand them.
+This plugin finds special terms in your posts or pages and links them to a page that explains them in detail.
+It also makes an index that organizes all these glossary terms from your site, so people can easily find and understand them.

 ## Glossary Tooltips

-Plus, this tool has a cool feature that shows a little info box quickly when someone moves their mouse over these special words, making it super easy for them to get the meaning right away.
+Also, this tool has a feature to show a little info box quickly when someone hovers over the terms, making it super easy for them to get the meaning right away.

 ## Glossary Premium Editions

-The [Premium versions of the Glossary Plugin](https://www.cminds.com/wordpress-plugins-library/tooltipglossary/) come with lots of extra cool stuff.
-You get sound and video for tooltips, help from Wikipedia, Google Translate and Merriam-Webster, ChatGPT features, and ways to handle short forms, different word forms, and similar words.
-They also let you have more than one glossary, choose from different index designs, and a bunch of other great things.
+The [Premium versions of the Glossary Plugin](https://www.cminds.com/wordpress-plugins-library/tooltipglossary/) come with lots of extra other options.
+You can add audio and video for tooltips, synonyms and varations, integrate with Wikipedia, Google Translate, Merriam-Webster, ChatGPT; you can create multiple glossaries, choose from different index designs, and much more.

 ## Use-Cases